qaware/qaware-blog-source/content/posts/introducing-minikube-support-tools.md

 - A
   [Nginx Ingress Controller](https://kubernetes.github.io/ingress-nginx/) to provide access to the ingresses deployed in minikube.
-- A dashboard that shows the status of Ingresses, `LoadBalancer`-Services, served DNS entries and the `minikube tunnel` status.
+- A dashboard that shows the status of ingresses, `LoadBalancer`-Services, served DNS entries and the `minikube tunnel` status.

 ## Quickstart